Bivha Open School

 πŸ“ How to Start a B.Ed College in India: Step-by-Step

-Step 1: Register at Affiliation Portal .
+1: Register at College Affiliation Portal .

-Step 2: Acquire land and build infrastructure as per NCTE guidelines.
+2: Acquire land and build infrastructure as per NCTE guidelines.

-Step 5: Get inspection and approval from Bivha .
+5: Get inspection and approval from Bivha .

-Step 6: Apply for affiliation with a recognized university.(Not necessary)
+6: Apply for affiliation with a recognized university.(Not necessary)

-Step 7: Recruit qualified faculty and non-teaching staff.
+7: Recruit qualified faculty and non-teaching staff.

-Step 8: Begin admissions and launch your academic session.
+8: Begin admissions and launch your academic session.

 πŸ’° B.Ed College Investment & Earning Potential [Not necessary, Incase you choose franchise model]